GenomicsAotearoa/hts_workshop_mpi/docs/level2/12_shell_variables.md

     grep ${MOTIF} SRR098026.fastq
     ```

-We can use a tool like a Gantt chart to show the lifespan of each of the values being run through the `grep` command over time.

-!!! jupyter ""

-    ```mermaid
-    gantt
-        title Lifespan of the static text and variable dateFormat YYYY-MM-DD

-        section Static text
-        NNNNNNNNNN           :a1, 2023-01-01, 30d

-        section MOTIF
-        NNNNNNNNNN           :a1, 2023-01-01, 10d
-        ATCGATCGAT           :a1, 2023-01-11, 10d
-        TTTTTTTTTT           :a1, 2023-01-21, 10d
-    ```

 Why we need this technique can seem a little bit abstract at this stage but think of it like this - when you are performing routine diagnostic work, you will refer to the appropriate SOP detailing how a particular test is performed.
 If it is a PCR, for example, the SOP will detail the exact primer sequences to use, which chemicals to include in the reaction, the cycling conditions (temperatures, durations, and number of cycles).

-However, the SOP does not tell you the name of the sample you are using in the test, or what host it comes from.
+However, the SOP does not tell you the name of the sample you are handling or what host it comes from.
 This is obviously because the SOP does not know specifically which sample the diagnostician is going to be working with but the instructions are applicable across many different samples.
 Using variables allows us to achieve this effect in a coding environment.
-We can hard specific, unchanging (hardcoded) rules written out as above, but then use variables as placeholder values which can be changed on a per-sample basis.
+We can have specific, unchanging (hardcoded) rules written out as above, but then use variables as placeholder values which can be changed on a per-sample basis.

 ---